Johncci/rock-paper-scissors-lizard-spock-game/README.md

 ### **Content**

-  * The method I used to position items as by using flex.
+  * The method I used to position items is by using flex.
 I learned how to apply [Flex Positioning](https://www.w3schools.com/css/css3_flexbox.asp) at W3C schools.

   * The javaScript library use for this website is jQuery and I learned how to apply this library using [jQuery](https://www.w3schools.com/jquery/jquery_intro.asp) at W3Schools.